mcsrainbow/mcsrainbow.github.io/en/2021/11/devops-ci/cd-pipeline-in-action/index.md

 ![secure_test_env](secure_test_env.jpeg)

-### 3. Our DevSecOps CICD pipeline
+### 3. Our DevSecOps CI/CD pipeline

-This is the End-to-End DevSecOps CICD pipeline for our own.
+This is the End-to-End DevSecOps CI/CD pipeline for our own.

 It includes all necessary steps, across three different environments, with the most popular automation tools and Cloud services, including the infrastructure as code and configurations as code, integrates with security tools, with the manually approve function based on the tests and security reports.